fabricjs/fabric.js/CONTRIBUTING.md

 ### ✅ Guidelines

 - **Code style, notes:** Make sure you have complied with the [guidelines](https://github.com/fabricjs/fabric.js/wiki/How-to-contribute-to-Fabric#code-style-notes)
-- **Distribution files:** Do your changes only in the [source files](https://github.com/fabricjs/fabric.js/tree/master/src).
+- **⛔ Distribution files:** Do your changes only in the [source files](https://github.com/fabricjs/fabric.js/tree/master/src).
 Don't include the [distribution files](https://github.com/fabricjs/fabric.js/tree/master/dist) in your commit.
 - **Add tests**: Tests are vital, invest time to extend the them, see (TESTING)[#Testing].
 - **Add documentation:** Fabric uses [JSDoc 3] for documentation.
 The generated documentation can be found at [fabricjs.com](http://fabricjs.com/docs).
 - **One pull request per feature/bug**.
 Create a new branch for every pull request.
 If you want to do more than one thing, send multiple pull requests.